-- A redesign means making a lot of changes at once, with the attendant complexities and risks.
+- A redesign means making many changes simultaneously, with the attendant complexities and risks.

-- If you make larger changes, you’re more likely to break other things that are working fine in the process.
+- If you make more extensive changes, you’ll likely break other things that work well.

-If you’re still not convinced about quick fixes and how they are better than whole redesigns, continue with the next (and final) step of guerrilla usability testing.
-Everything will make sense to you afterward…
+If you’re still unconvinced about quick fixes and how they are better than whole redesigns, continue with the following (and final) step of guerrilla user testing.
+Everything will make sense to you afterward – we promise.

 Test again and make testing a habit

 Usability testing works best if performed on an ongoing basis.
-Instead of spending your time and money on elaborate usability studies to inform a big redesign, you can just implement quick fixes (step 6).
+Instead of spending time and money on elaborate usability studies to inform a significant redesign, you can implement quick fixes (step 6).
 The trick is to keep testing to make sure your solutions work.

 How often should you test

 There’s some interesting discussion about how many users you need in a usability test.
 A popular rule of thumb is to test with 5 users to discover the most severe problems of any application.
-But as always, it depends… If one user stumbles upon a major usability bug after 30 seconds, you don’t need 4 more tests to satisfy the scientific method.
+But as always, it depends… If one user stumbles upon a significant usability bug after 30 seconds, you don’t need 4 more tests to satisfy the scientific method.
 In the end, this is NOT rocket science.
-Sometimes it’s just plain obvious.
-Even after watching only one user.
-The only thing that matters is to retest on a regular basis (weekly if possible).
-This way you can see if your tweaks really solve the problem, and you make sure to spot any new problems that may be caused by your changes.
+Sometimes it’s just plain obvious, even after watching only one user.
+The only thing that matters is that you test regularly.
+This way, you can see if your tweaks really solve the problem, and you make sure to spot any new issues that your changes may cause.

 Make testing a part of your workflow